arthuralves/interview/data_exercise/README.md

 1. Load the data file into memory.
 2. Create an empty object with a 'products' key, and assign an empty array as it's value.
-3. For each variant in your loaded dataset, generate a flat object that includes the following:
+3. Each product contains a list of variants.
+These are variations on a given product (e.g. Astronaut Suit, Blue, and XL).
+For each variant in your loaded dataset, generate a flat object that includes the following:

 - variant id
 - product title + variant title (combined)